College of Nursing

 NURSE 6738 Psychiatric Mental Health II: 4 semester hours

 Prerequisites: NURSE 6737.
-This course investigates the role of the psychiatric health mental nurse practitioner in the restoration and promotion of mental health.
-Strategies into the assessment, diagnosis and holistic management of individuals with complex mental health needs, including the application of advanced prescribing practices, psychotherapeutic care, and maintenance of overall healthcare needs will be developed.
+This course builds upon advanced pathophysiology, advanced pharmacology and advanced physical assessment, Foundations of Psychiatric Mental Health and Psychiatric Mental Health I courses to further investigate the role of the psychiatric health mental nurse practitioner for the restoration and promotion of mental health.
+Students will synthesize previously learned strategies into the assessment, diagnosis, and holistic management of individuals with complex mental health needs, including the application of different psychotherapy treatment modalities.
+Students will gain experience delivering psychotherapy in the provision of patient care within the defined psychiatric mental health nurse practitioner scope of practice.

 NURSE 6739 Adult Health I: 4 semester hours

 Prerequisites: NURSE 6722 or NURSE 6723.
-This course prepares students to assume an advanced practice nursing role when caring for adults across the lifespan within a family context.
-Strategies for the assessment, diagnosis, and holistic management of common acute, chronic, and behavioral health conditions addressed in a primary care setting for adults will be developed.
+This course builds upon knowledge learned in the Foundations of Adolescent and Geriatric Health or Foundations of Pediatric Health courses as well as advanced pathophysiology, advanced pharmacology, and advanced physical assessment for students to assume an advanced practice nursing role when caring for adults across the lifespan within a family context.
+Students will synthesize prior learning and apply preventative strategies in the assessment, diagnosis, and holistic management of common acute, chronic, and behavioral health conditions addressed in a primary care setting for adults.

 NURSE 6740 Adult Health II: 4 semester hours